Bathory was formed in Stockholm in 1983. Founder Quorthon, a seventeen-year-old guitarist, was joined

 Still he heard from somewhere in the woods

-the deeper, historical, significance of this), as well as the vocal delivery and the structure of the song.
-The solo that
+deeper, historical, significance of this), as well as the vocal delivery and the structure of the song.
+The solo that follows

-follows is absolutely perfect and the whole thing is the epitome of the word epic.
-"One Rode to Asa Bay" is an incredible
+is absolutely perfect and the whole thing is the epitome of the word epic.
+"One Rode to Asa Bay" is an incredible and memorable

-and memorable way to end and album and to leave the fans eager for the next album.
-It's songs like this one that prove the
+way to end and album and to leave the fans eager for the next album.
+It's songs like this one that prove the musical genius

-musical genius of Quorthon and cement his place among the Metal elite.
-As many times as he has been ripped off, no one has
+of Quorthon and cement his place among the metal elite.
+As many times as he has been ripped off, no one has ever come close

 (29 July 2010)

-final chapter of this band's career and shows even more classical influence than on the previous album.
-The title comes from
+the final chapter of this band's career and shows even more classical influence than on the previous album.
+The title comes

-Wagner's opera, Götterdämmerung.
-Recorded at Montezuma Studio in Stockholm, Sweden and produced by Boss, this record continues
+from Wagner's opera, Götterdämmerung.
+Recorded at Montezuma Studio in Stockholm, Sweden and produced by Boss, this record

-the sound that had been developing on Blood Fire Death and Hammerheart, while adding in yet more new elements.
-It is somewhat difficult to label this as a Viking Metal
+continues the sound that had been developing on Blood Fire Death and Hammerheart, while adding in yet more new elements.
+It is somewhat difficult to label this as a Viking metal

 album, as it represents a bit of a departure from the atmosphere and approach of its predecessors.
 There are traces of modernity